 About the Author

 TEO You Yenn received her PhD in Sociology from the University of California at Berkeley.
 She is Associate Professor and Provost's Chair in Sociology at Nanyang Technological University, Singapore.
 She has written journal articles, book chapters, and op-eds.
 Her work has been published in journals such as Economy and Society, Signs, Social Politics, and Development and Change.
-She is the author of Neoliberal Morality in Singapore: How family policies make state and society (Routledge, 2011).
+She is also the author of Neoliberal Morality in Singapore: How family policies make state and society (Routledge, 2011).
 Apart from academic writings, she has over the last decade contributed to public debate through public lectures and media commentaries.
 Her writings have been published in The Straits Times, Today, Channel NewsAsia, Lianhe Zaobao, and New Naratif.
 She is recipient of NTU’s Nanyang Education Award (2013) and the American Sociological Association Sex and Gender Section’s Feminist Scholar Activist Award (2016).
-In 2018, for her contribution to igniting a national conversation on poverty and inequality with the book This is What Inequality Looks Like (2018), she was named a Finalist in the Straits Times Singaporean of the Year Award.
+In 2018, for her contributions to igniting a national conversation on poverty and inequality with the book This is What Inequality Looks Like, she was named a Finalist in the Straits Times Singaporean of the Year Award.
 More information at: https://teoyouyenn.sg

 This book is a remarkable rarity—a vivid ethnography of the lives, dreams and disappointments of low-income Singaporeans, skillfully intertwined with the implicit and explicit mental ideologies, social structures and bureaucratic institutions that both bind and separate us from each other.
 Delivered in slender, evocative prose with insight and empathy, yet informed by analytical distance and infused with theoretical rigor, it shows that the lives of our often-forgotten fellow citizens reveal larger truths about ourselves and our society, and the nature of humanity in our affluent post-industrial state.
 The highly accessible narrative both touches the heart and engages the mind, and deserves to become the basis for a wide-ranging public discourse on the soul of our nation.